Please help us preserve our viaducts for future generations

-We will make further announcements about the campaign as it progresses.
-In the meantime, we would be enormously grateful if you would consider making donations to help us with the fundraising.
+We would be enormously grateful if you would consider making donations to help us with the fundraising.
 Without sufficient funds Smardale Gill Viaduct will be at serious risk of fundamental deterioration and would have to be closed to public access.
 Any amount that you are able to contribute is most welcome.
 Maintenance of such an important historical structure is inevitably continual and expensive and the Trust greatly appreciates all support it receives.

 If you wish to donate, please CLICK THROUGH TO CAF DONATE.
 The Trust can claim Gift Aid on donations made through this site.

 Donations may also be made by cheque – please use this form and Gift Aid your donation if possible.